| Colour Theory (Part 1)

 break the colour wheel into six colours (primaries and secondaries).
 We prefer the theory based

 on Johannes Itten's 12 part colour wheel, as it offers a much better understanding of the interaction of colours.
+Compound colours are colours containing a mixture of the three primaries.
+All the

 browns, khakis and earth colours are compound colours.
+In the illustration below the compound mixtures

 between red and green are shown, as are tints and shades